sal55/langs/MDescr.md

         byte flags: (a:1, b:1, c:4)
     end
 ````
-Bitfield can only be defined inside a regular field.
+A bitfield can only be defined inside a regular field.
 In my example, 6 bits are used out of 8 (they are allocated
 from bit 0 up):
 ````
     demo x
     x.flags:=0      Access all 8 bits once
     x.b             Access bit b only
 ````
-Bitfields can only store unsigned value, but are promoted to i64 when extracted.
+Bitfields can only store unsigned values, but are promoted to i64 when extracted.
 (Unless extracting all 64 bits of a u64
 field, but these points need checking.)

+Initialising or assigning to a record only works with regular fields, although binary can be used, eg. 1101_0_1B to initialise my `flags` field.

 I haven't find a way to use named bitfields like this, to access the bitfields in an integer.
 The nearest is this:
 ````